jaydenchen17/csp/_posts/2023-08-16-Tools_Equipment.md

 toc: true
 comments: true
 layout: post
-title: Sample Tool Procedure ...
+title: VSCode, Python, Jupyter, ...
-description: Example hacks!!!
-This shows procedures performed by student, not the procedures for the entire class.
-Modified or prunned for specific machine.
-courses: { compsci: {week: 0} }
+courses: {"compsci": {"week": 0} }
 type: hacks
+permalink: /VsCode-Python
 ---

 ## Hacks
 > Complete the procedure below accurately.
 These are absolutely required and must be 100% accurate for your success.